andrewbutterfield/rtems-docs/eng/fv/appendix-fv.rst

 The Message Manager provides objects that act as message queues.
 Tasks can interact with these by enqueuing and/or dequeuing message objects.

+This model was developed by a Masters student :cite:`Lynch:2022:TESTGEN`, using the Event Manager as a model.
+It was added into the QDP produced by the follow-on IV&V activity.

 API Model
 ^^^^^^^^^